Haixing-Hu/js-common-decorator/README.md

       - `targetNamingStyle: string`, the naming style of the target object, i.e., the object returned by the `create()` method.
 The default value of this argument is `'LOWER_CAMEL'`.
-      - `targetTypes: object`, the additional information about types of fields of classes.
+      - `types: object`, the additional information about types of fields of classes.
 The keys of this object are the path of the fields or sub-fields of the target object, the values are the type of the fields, represented as the constructor function of the type.
         The default value is `{}`.
-      - `targetElementTypes: object`, the additional information about types of elements of fields of classes.
+      - `elementTypes: object`, the additional information about types of elements of fields of classes.
 The keys of this object are the path of the fields or sub-fields of the target object, the values are the type of the elements, represented as the constructor function of the type.